<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 NVIDIA A100 GPUs On-Demand

-GPU Recommended for Inferencing LLM
+GPU for LLM Inference

-GPU Recommended for Fine-tuning LLM
+GPU for LLM Training

 For a detailed overview of suggested GPU configurations for fine-tuning LLMs with various model sizes, precisions and fine-tuning techniques, refer to the table below.
 This shows the suggested GPU for the latest Llama-3-70B model and the older Llama-2-7B model.